sunluelectric/smart-home/README.md

 A web server is deployed in a container, on which a web interface is developed.
 PHP is used in the programming of the web interface.
 Details are given below.

 Apache is used as the website server.
 Make sure that the latest version of its corresponding docker image, `httpd`, is downloaded to the machine.
+A detailed introduction to the use of `httpd` can be found at [httpd](https://hub.docker.com/_/httpd "https://hub.docker.com/_/httpd") from docker hub.

+There are two ways to obtain the `httpd` image, namely building it using a docker file, or downloading it from docker hub.
+The second way is implemented here.

 To download and update the `httpd` image, use the following
 ```bash
 docker pull httpd
 ```
+where notice that if a specific version of `httpd` is required, use `httpd:<version>` in the above command instead.